csebooks/artificial-intelligence/content.en/iv-uncertain-knowledge-and-reasoning/_index.md

 The Gibbs sampling algorithm for Bayesian networks starts with an arbitrary state (with the evidence variables fixed at their observed values) and generates a next state by randomly sampling a value for one of the nonevidence variables Xi.
 The sampling for Xi is done _conditioned on the current values of the variables in the Markov blanket of_ Xi.
 (Recall from page 517 that the Markov blanket of a variable consists of its parents, children, and children’s parents.)
 The algorithm therefore wanders randomly around the state space—the space of possible complete assignments—flipping one variable at a time, but keeping the evidence variables fixed.

 Consider the query **P**(Rain | Sprinkler = true,WetGrass = true) applied to the network in Figure 14.12(a).
 The evidence variables Sprinkler and WetGrass are fixed to their observed values and the nonevidence variables Cloudy and Rain are initialized randomly— let us say to true and false respectively.
-Thus, the initial state is \[true, true , false , true\].
+Thus, the initial state is [true, true , false , true].
 Now the nonevidence variables are sampled repeatedly in an arbitrary order.
 For example:

-1\.
-Cloudy is sampled, given the current values of its Markov blanket variables: in this case, we sample from **P**(Cloudy | Sprinkler = true,Rain = false).
+1. Cloudy is sampled, given the current values of its Markov blanket variables: in this case, we sample from **P**(Cloudy | Sprinkler = true,Rain = false).
 (Shortly, we will show how to calculate this distribution.)
 Suppose the result is Cloudy = false .
-Then the new current state is \[false , true, false , true\].
+Then the new current state is [false , true, false , true].

-2\.
-Rain is sampled, given the current values of its Markov blanket variables: in this case, we sample from **P**(Rain |Cloudy = false ,Sprinkler = true,WetGrass = true).
+2. Rain is sampled, given the current values of its Markov blanket variables: in this case, we sample from **P**(Rain |Cloudy = false ,Sprinkler = true,WetGrass = true).
 Suppose this yields Rain = true .
-The new current state is \[false, true , true, true \].
+The new current state is [false, true , true, true ].

 Each state visited during this process is a sample that contributes to the estimate for the query variable Rain .
 If the process visits 20 states where Rain is true and 60 states where Rain is false, then the answer to the query is NORMALIZE(〈20, 60〉) = 〈0.25, 0.75〉.
 The complete algorithm is shown in Figure 14.16.